|On this page…|

 If you want a root level Outport of a model to accept a bus signal that contains mixed types, in the Outport block parameters dialog box, set Data type to Bus: <object name> and replace <object name> with the name of the bus object name that defines the bus that the Inport produces.
 If the bus signal is virtual, it will be converted to nonvirtual, as described in Automatic Bus Conversion.
 See Bus Objects more information.

-If the components are of differing data types, attempting to simulate the model causes the Simulink® software to halt the simulation and display an error message.
+If the bus elements are of differing data types, attempting to simulate the model causes the Simulink® software to halt the simulation and display an error message.
 You can avoid this problem, without changing the semantics of your model, by inserting a Signal Conversion block between the Inport block and the Outport block to which it was originally connected.

 For example, the following model, which includes an atomic subsystem, does not simulate.